per1234/Luni/device-driver-A-standard-registers.md

      2  minor version (y)
      3  patch version (z)
      4..n  name string (UTF-8, null terminated)

 ---
 ###`CSR::Intervals`

 ####Get settings of the microsecond and millisecond timer intervals for the device driver.

 There are two timer intervals for each device driver, one set in microseconds and the other set in milliseconds.
-If the microsecond value is non-zero the microsecondTimer(...) method of the driver is called each time the interval elapses.
-Similarly, each time a non-zero millisecond interval elapses, the millisecondTimer(...) method of the driver is called.
+If the microsecond value is non-zero the processTimerEvent(...) method of the driver is called each time the interval elapses.
+Similarly, each time a non-zero millisecond interval elapses, the same processTimerEvent(...) method is called.
+A `timerIndex` value (0 or 1) is provided as an argument to distinguish the two cases.

 *Method signature*

-`int status(int handle, CSR::Intervals, int bufSize, byte *buf)`
+`int status(int handle, CSR::Intervals, 8, byte *buf)`

 *Return data buffer*

-     0  version descriptor packet size (6, in this example) 1  major version (x)
-     2  minor version (y)
-     3  patch version (z)
-     4  pre-release (a)
+     0  microsecond interval (LSB) (ulong32)
+     1  microsecond interval
+     2  microsecond interval
+     3  microsecond interval (MSB)
+     4  millisecond interval (LSB) (ulong32)
-     5  pre-release (b)
+     5  millisecond interval
-     6  pre-release (c)
+     6  millisecond interval
-     7..n  name string (UTF-8, null terminated)

-     0  version descriptor packet size (3, in this example) 1  major version (x)
-     2  minor version (y)
-     3  patch version (z)
-     4..n  name string (UTF-8, null terminated)
+     7  millisecond interval (MSB)

 ---
 ##Control